SEND Report to Parents

 2022/2023: 20

 All requests for an Education, Health and Care Plan were granted.
-Of the 20 children, 9 pupils transitioned to a designated school provision and 11 pupils transitioned to either Fox Wood School or Green Lane School in September 2023.
+Of the 19 children, 3 children transitioned to a mainstream primary school, 4 pupils transitioned to a designated school provision,11 pupils transitioned to either Fox Wood School or Green Lane School, 1 child was waiting for confirmation of a place when they left nursery in September 2024.

 In recent years, the number of children entering nursery requiring communication and language (C&L) interventions has risen annually.